-PRESTONSBURG -

-Longtime Floyd County educator Pete Grigsby Jr. is in the

-early stages of a three-month
+PRESTONSBURG Longtime Floyd County educator Pete Grigsby Jr. is in the early stages of a three-month Grigsby recently retired from his position as Floyd County Schools Assistant Superintendent.
+Following a mandatory threemonth stint away from the board office, Grigsby will begin work as Floyd County Schools Athletic Director Nov.
+1. His three-month break started Aug.
+1.

-break.
-Grigsby recently

-retired from his position as

-Floyd.
-County Schools

-Assistant Superintendent.

-Following a mandatory threemonth stint away from the

-board office.
-Grigsby will

-begin work as Floyd County

-Schools Athletic Director

-Nov.
-I. His three-month break

-started Aug.
-I.

-Former Floyd County AD

-Keith Henry will work with

-Grigsby out of an assistant
+Former Floyd County AD Keith Henry will work with Grigsby out of an assistant role.

-role.
 Before Aug.
-I. Grigsby

-had the opportunity to meet

-with some of the school Ag

-County system: He plans to

-meet with all of them when he
+1, Grigsby had the opportunity to meet with some of the school ADs and coaches in the Floyd County system.
+He plans to meet with all of them when he gets back on the job in November.

-gets back on the job in November.
-"I'm looking forward to getting started."
-Grigsby said.
-"It's important that we build a foundation of participation-organization from top to bottom with the high school coach in each sport as the leader while emphasizing to build for the future.
-There's so many benefits that come from athleties."
+"I'm looking forward to getting started," Grigsby said.
+"It's important that we build a foundation of participation organization from top to bottom with the high school coach in each sport as the leader while emphasizing to build for the future.
+There's so many benefits that come from athletics.
+Grigsby, who has earned KHSAA Court of Honor recognition, played basketball at the University of Kentucky under legendary coach Adolph Rupp following a brilliant career at Martin High School.

-many benefits that come from athletics.

-Grigsby, who has earned KBSAA Court of Honor recognition, played basketball at the University of Kentucky under legendary coach Adolph Rupp following a brillant career at Martin High School.
 The Floyd County native made a name for himself in the coaching ranks as he led the McDowell High School boys' basketball program to statewide prominence as a head coach.